Abs-Futy7/2nd-Year-1st-Semester-OOP-Project/README.md

      java -jar School_Management_System.jar
      ```
    - Ensure you have **JDK 22** installed on your system to run the JAR file.
+6. **Using Chat Room Feature**
+   - To use the chatroom feature, you need to manually run the `ChatServer.java` file.
+Once the server is running, you can access and use the chatroom feature.
 ---

 ## Features